How to Form Hamburger Patties

 Here’s a clever, alternate method of forming burger patties.
 It’s about making a template “mold” for shaping your own burger patties at home.
 See this excellent article with pics for a “DIY Burger Patty Mold” on FoodByJoe.com site.

-You’re now ready with formed patties to either cook or store away.
+You’re now ready with formed burger patties to either cook or store away.
 If you’re going to cook them soon but not right away, decide if they should go in the fridge temporarily.

 Move the Formed Patties to Cook